Colosseum – Flavian Amphitheater – Rome

 Construction works begun in 72 AD under Vespasianus and the building was completed in 82 under Domitian; funding mostly came from spoils of war, including that from the Sacking of Jerusalem in 70 AD.
 The origin of the medieval name Colosseum is disputed, it could be either derived from the “colossal” size of the building or as a reference to a gigantic bronze statue of Nero standing nearby.

 The Colosseum is the largest amphitheater ever built, with room for up to 50,000 people (some scholars estimate an even larger number of about 70,000).
 To keep track of a so large audience, each sector and seat had reference numbers which corresponded to those reported on the visitor tickets so that all spectators knew in advance where their places exactly were, not unlike what happens in modern opera houses and sports arenas; traces of the red paint used to mark those seat numbering are still visible today.
 Prominent Roman personalities had their private space, identified with their name or status and not by a number, including a special loge reserved to the emperor and his guests.
-The best positions were in the lower part of the tiered seating space, while the upper rows were reserved to the plebs.
+The best positions were in the lower part of the tiered seating space, while the upper rows were reserved for the plebs.

 This complex ticketing system was necessary also because the shows were always free and therefore highly popular among the common people, and to direct noblemen and personalities to the sectors reserved to them and not to mix-up persons of different social classes was considered something to pay great attention to, at those times.